ctjacobs/pynea/README.md

 sudo python3 setup.py install
 ```

 The `pynea.sty` file in the `tex` directory contains 3 custom macros for use in each figure environment.
-These macros assist Pynea in locating the relevant script and dependencies that are to be embedded.
+These macros assist Pynea in locating the relevant script and data files that are to be embedded.
 You can either copy this style file into the same directory as the .tex file you wish to compile, or copy it into your LaTeX installation to achieve a global installation.

 ## Usage